 \section{Conclusions}

 In this paper, we have addressed the long-time dynamics of Markovian master equations.
 A general form of relaxation (weak relaxation) has been introduced.
-In contrast with the standard definition in the context of quantum dynamical semigroup (strong relaxation), our definition does not require the existence of a well-defined (stationary) state for $t\rightarrow \infty$, but rather a trajectory of states.
+In contrast to the standard definition in the context of quantum dynamical semigroups (strong relaxation), our definition does not require the existence of a well-defined (stationary) state for $t\rightarrow \infty$, but rather a trajectory of states.